 A silly joke:

-Dio you know what the thesaurus like to eat for breakfast?
+Dio you know what snow men like to eat for breakfast?

 Kate telling at a swap at the 2017 CT Storytelling Festival.
 Photo courtesy of

 Kate sharing an impromptu story, Museum of Fine Arts, Boston.
 Photo courtesy of